ankur-gupta/async/docs/suspendables/control.md

 # Control
-!!! summary "Control"
+???+ question "Control"
-    Who gets the control when a suspendable entity suspends execution ?
+    Who gets the control when a _suspendable_ entity suspends execution ?

 In our opinion, this key question is often avoided by most other tutorials, which makes learning unncessarily difficult.
 We alluded to this in the